 |IAFF 6158||Special Topics in International Science and Technology Policy (Issues in Space Policy) 1|

 |ECON 6301||Applied Microeconomic Theory|

 |PPPA 6002||Research Methods and Applied Statistics|

 |PPPA 6003||Economics for Public Decision Making|

 |PPPA 6016||Public and Nonprofit Program Evaluation|

-Some of the analytical competency courses have prerequisites that do not count toward the certificate requirements.
+2 Some analytical competency courses have prerequisites that do not count toward the certificate requirements.